astrojs/rawimage.js/README.md

 # WebFITS

-A JavaScript library to visualize astronomical images.
-This library creates a visualization context from an array of pixels.
+A JavaScript library to visualize astronomical images in a web browser.
+This library contains a set of functions that are frequently used to visualize the high dynamic range of astronomical images.
+The following functions are currently supported:

-#### Note: None of this works yet.
+  * Linear
+  * Logarithm
+  * Square Root
+  * Hyperbolic Inverse Sine
+  * Power (order 2)
+  * Lupton Color Algorithm

+Extending these should be straight-forward.

+###### Note: Currently only the WebGL API works.

 ## API

-    webfits.init(DOM, dimension)
-Initializes a visualization context on the `DOM` element with the given `dimension`.
-In the background this function checks the capability of the browser utilizing either a WebGL or canvas context.

-    webfits.setImage(pixels, width, height, statistics) Passes an array of pixels representing an image of `width` and `height` dimensions.
-Default parameters are set for visualization.
-If the `statistics` argument is `true`, basic statistics are computed for a more optimal set of visualization parameters.

-    webfits.updateParameter(parameter, value)
-Updates the given `parameter` with `value`, and re-draws the image.
+    getContext
+Initialize a visualization context by initializing

+    setupControls
+Allow panning and zooming on the visualization context.

+    loadImage(identifier, arr, width, height, statistics = true) Imports an image to the visualization.  `identifier` is a user chosen name for the image. `arr` is a typed array representing the image with `width` and `height`.
+The `statistics` flag is mostly used when rendering grayscale images.
+If `statistics` is set to true, the minimum and maximum pixel values will be computed.
+More stats to be implemented later.
+If rendering color, the Lupton algorithm does not need these values, so it's encouraged to set this to `false`.

+    setImage(identifier)
+After loading images with `loadImage`, a specific image may be selected using this function.

+    setStretch(stretch)
+Sets the stretch for the image.
+Currently valid values for `stretch` are `linear`, `logarithm`, `sqrt`, `arcsinh`, `power`.

+    setScales(r, g, b)
+This function is relevant to color composites, setting a normalized scale for each rgb channel.

+    setAlpha(value)
+This function is relevant to color composites, setting the `alpha` parameter in the Lupton algorithm.

+    setQ(value)
+This function is relevant to color composites, setting the `Q` parameter in the Lupton algorithm.

+    drawColor(r_identifier, g_identifier, b_identifier)
+Render a color composite by specifying the identifiers for each channel.
+Note: `setScales`, `setAlpha`, and `setQ` must be called prior to this function.

-## Example
+## Examples

-An example may be found in the `example` directory.
+Examples may be found in the `examples` directory.
 To get started run:

     ./setup.sh

-This will download `fits.js` and a sample image of m101 from MAST.
-You will need a local server running from the root directory.
-If developing with NodeJS, run
+This script downloads the latest version of `fits.js` and sample images from MAST needed to run the examples.
+Run a local server from the root directory to see the examples.
+If familiar with NodeJS, you may run:

     npm install .
     http-server